Shu-Naing/online_shopping/README.md

 psql -U postgres shopping < shopping.sql
 ```

-> :warning: **If you clone the database**: You will need to update the database by above command!
+> :warning: **Everytime you clone the project**: You will need to update the database by above command!

 After you import the `shopping.sql` to shopping database, you can now runserver by:
 ```